Updated: Jan 6

 Indexing can be achieved using OCR capabilities.

-Document indexing simplifies and expedites the retrieval of a document by identifying certain property attributes.
+Document indexing simplifies and expedites the retrieval of a document by identifying specific property attributes.

 This is accomplished by using an index, a tool that uses meaningful data to simplify information discovery.

-Document indexing done incorrectly makes it difficult or even impossible to return to the scanned documents.
+Document indexing done incorrectly makes it difficult or even impossible to return scanned documents.

-A database's key fields, which are also called index fields, are used to group and categorize information.
-Their search for and retrieval of information is frequently specified by users.
+A database's key fields, also called index fields, are used to group and categorize information.
+Users frequently specify their search for and retrieval of information.
 For example, you might use first and last names, addresses, dates, invoice numbers, customer IDs, vendor IDs, and employee IDs.

 There are many types of indexing, but the most used are